squidfunk/mkdocs-material/docs/blog/posts/zensical.md

 __This is the second article in a four-part series:__

 1. [Transforming Material for MkDocs]
-2. Zensical – A modern static site generator built by the creators of Material for MkDocs.
+2. Zensical – A modern static site generator built by the creators of Material for MkDocs
-3. What happens to the features in Insiders <small>coming November 11, 2025</small>
+3. [Material for MkDocs Insiders – Now free for everyone]
 4. A path forward for our community <small>coming November 18, 2025</small>

-  [Transforming Material for MkDocs]: ./transforming-material-for-mkdocs.md
+  [Transforming Material for MkDocs]: transforming-material-for-mkdocs.md
+  [Material for MkDocs Insiders – Now free for everyone]: insiders-now-free-for-everyone.md

 ## Why Zensical?